-All revocation requests shall be published within the timelines defined in Section 4.9.1.1 or Section 4.9.1.2.
+All requests resulting in revocation shall be processed within the timelines defined in Section 4.9.1.1 or Section 4.9.1.2.

 4.9.6 Revocation checking requirement for relying parties

 All CAs operating under this policy provide revocation information in accordance with Section 4.9.7 and Section 4.9.9.